Eugene Current-Garcia: Publications

-Gale (publisher) in 1999 and is one of the imprints of Gale and its parent company Cengage Learning.
+Gale in 1999 and is one of the imprints of Gale and its parent company Cengage Learning.

 Eugene Current-Garcia, Hargis Professor Emeritus of American Literature at Auburn University, first entered the pages of Alabama Heritage Magazine in spring 1987, when he published "Mr. Spirit and His Alabama Wits," an article about Southwestern humorists Johnson J. Hooper and John Barr.
 In his second article for Alabama Heritage Magazine, Current-Garcia focused his attention on nineteenth-century Alabama wit Joseph Glover Baldwin.

 Professor Current-Garcia was especially interested in Southern humorous writers.
 He wrote "Newspaper Humor in the Old South, 1835-1855" for The Alabama Review.
 "Southern literature is greatly indebted to these humorists," said Current-Garcia.
 "The foremost writer we have in modem fiction is William Faulkner, who drew a great deal from Southwestern humor."
 Current-Garcia was also co-editor of American Short Stories, for several decades the preeminent short story anthology used in colleges and universities.
-First published in 1952 by Scott, Foresman & Company, American Short Stories was co-edited with fellow Auburn professor Bert Hitchcock.
+First published in 1952 by Scott, Foresman & Company, some later editions of American Short Stories were co-edited with another fellow Auburn professor, Bert Hitchcock.
 In 2001, Hitchcock was the recipient of the Eugene Current-Garcia Award for Distinguished Alabama Literary Scholarship from the Association of College English Teachers of Alabama.

 Biography

-Eugene Current-Garcia was born July 8, 1908 in New Orleans, Louisiana.
+Eugene Current-Garcia was born July 8, 1908, in New Orleans, Louisiana.
 His parents were Joseph Robustiano and Bertha (Ehrhardt) Current-Garcia.
 He married Alva Garrett on June 18, 1935, and they had three children.
 He joined the Auburn faculty in 1947 after completing his studies at Tulane and Harvard.
 He became Hargis Professor Emeritus of American Literature at Auburn University.
 He died January 1, 1995.